molab-itp/content-2023-Fa/weeks/07_photo.md

 - Option 1: continue working on past homework

-- Option 2: create a photo manipulation app
+- Option 2: create an app to access or manipulate photos

   - you can base it on one of the resources presented in class, adding your own twist